hustcer/nushell.github.io/.ebook-pub/background_task.md

 It only inherits environment variables whose value can be converted to a string.
 Therefore, if you want to use custom commands or variables, you have to [`use`](/commands/docs/use.md) or [`def`](/commands/docs/def.md) them within the given block.

-## Using nu with terminal multiplexer
+## Using Nu With Terminal Multiplexer

 You can choose and install a terminal multiplexer and use it.